Welcome to the Frontenac INTERACT CLUB

 We continue to collect used cell phones and chargers for recycling; the biology classes take them to the recycling program at the Metro Toronto Zoo Lowland Gorilla Pavilion.
 The gorillas in the Congo are displaced and killed when their habitat is mined for tantalum, a mineral used in cell phones.

 In 2009, Caitlyn was selected and sponsored by Rotary Club for an International Exchange to Italy.
-In 2011, Lauren will be acting as our Frontenac and Canadian ambassador in Turkey for one year.
+In 2013, Shannon Stride was our Frontenac and Canadian ambassador in Turkey for one year.
 In 2014, Laura Koch was on a short term (one month) exchange in Switzerland.

-In ’09 and ’10, Kristin, Lesley, Emily, Jessica and Mr. Stride went to El Salvador on a Rotary trip to El Salvador to help in orphanages and hospitals.
+In ’09 and ’10, Kristin, Lesley, Emily, Jessica and Mr. Stride went to El Salvador on a Rotary-sponsored project to help in orphanages and hospitals.
 We fundraised to buy medical kits and other supplies for these trips.
 This has been a “life altering” experience for these Interactors, and we will continue to work together to support this rewarding project.

-We volunteered as computer tutors for seniors in at Conservatory Pond Retirement residence – teaching our ‘students’ email, web search, digital games.
+We volunteered as computer tutors for seniors in at Conservatory Pond Retirement residence – teaching our ‘students’ e-mail, web search and digital games.